 Mr. Thomson responded that EPA's concern is related to the source of the dense non-aqueous phase liquid (DNAPL); he said that he does not think pump and treat is going to be effective in the karst geology that exists at Area B. Ms. Davies added that EPA's approach to a site is to determine what contamination is there and where it is going.
 She said that sufficient understanding is needed so that when remediation is done, it is done effectively.
 She noted that questions need to be addressed about what materials were disposed of and where in the aquifer did the contamination move to and does it act as another source.
 She said that there needs to be an understanding of where the contamination is and where it is going and does it affect people currently and can it in the future.
-She noted that information in gathered so the process moves forward in a stepwise manner.
+She noted that the drilling has to be done carefully so it does not move the contamination.
+Ms. Davies said that information in gathered so the process moves forward in a stepwise manner.
 She said that this investigation is moving along compared to some other sites, and that people are working together to figure out the best thing to do.
 Ms. Davies stated that the most appropriate remedy will come out of a comprehensive remedial investigation.